SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-numbers.md

 Sometimes there are non-number values or blanks in a column which may represent errors in data entry and we want to find them.
 We can do that with a `Numeric facet`.

 1. For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as `abc`) or blank (no number or text).
+To do so, hover over the cell you want to modify and a little `edit` button will appear.
+Click on it and you will be able to modify the cell's value inline.

     ![OpenRefine Clustering](../fig/openrefine-numeric-data.png)